-''' epicsRingBytesId epicsRingBytesCreate(int nbytes); void epicsRingBytesDelete(epicsRingBytesId id); int epicsRingBytesGet(epicsRingBytesId id, char value,int nbytes); int epicsRingBytesPut(epicsRingBytesId id, char value,int nbytes); void epicsRingBytesFlush(epicsRingBytesId id); int epicsRingBytesFreeBytes(epicsRingBytesId id); int epicsRingBytesUsedBytes(epicsRingBytesId id); int epicsRingBytesSize(epicsRingBytesId id); int epicsRingBytesIsEmpty(epicsRingBytesId id); int epicsRingBytesIsEmpty(epicsRingBytesId id); int epicsRingBytesIsFull(epicsRingBytesId id); '''
+''' epicsRingBytesId epicsRingBytesCreate(int nbytes); epicsRingBytesId epicsRingBytesLockedCreate(int nbytes); void epicsRingBytesDelete(epicsRingBytesId id); int epicsRingBytesGet(epicsRingBytesId id, char value,int nbytes); int epicsRingBytesPut(epicsRingBytesId id, char value,int nbytes); void epicsRingBytesFlush(epicsRingBytesId id); int epicsRingBytesFreeBytes(epicsRingBytesId id); int epicsRingBytesUsedBytes(epicsRingBytesId id); int epicsRingBytesSize(epicsRingBytesId id); int epicsRingBytesIsEmpty(epicsRingBytesId id); int epicsRingBytesIsEmpty(epicsRingBytesId id); int epicsRingBytesIsFull(epicsRingBytesId id); '''

 Method Meaning epicsRingBytesCreate() Create a new ring buffer of size nbytes.
-The returned epicsRingBytesId is passed to the other ring methods. epicsRingBytesDelete() Delete the ring buffer and free any associated memory. epicsRingBytesGet() Move up to nbytes from the ring buffer to value.
+The returned epicsRingBytesId is passed to the other ring methods. epicsRingBytesLockedCreate() Same as epicsRingBytesCreate, but create the spin lock secured variant of the ring buffer. epicsRingBytesDelete() Delete the ring buffer and free any associated memory. epicsRingBytesGet() Move up to nbytes from the ring buffer to value.
 The number of bytes actually moved is returned. epicsRingBytesPut() Move nbytes from value to the ring buffer if there is enough free space available to hold them.
-The number of bytes actually moved is returned, which will be zero if insufficient space exists. epicsRingBytesFlush() Make the ring buffer empty. epicsRingBytesFreeBytes() Return the number of free bytes in the ring buffer. epicsRingBytesUsedBytes() Return the number of bytes currently stored in the ring buffer. epicsRingBytesSize() Return the size of the ring buffer, i.e., nbytes specified in the call to epicsRingBytesCreate(). epicsRingBytesIsEmpty() Return (true, false) if the ring buffer is currently empty. epicsRingBytesIsFull() Return (true, false) if the ring buffer is currently empty.
+The number of bytes actually moved is returned, which will be zero if insufficient space exists. epicsRingBytesFlush() Make the ring buffer empty. epicsRingBytesFreeBytes() Return the number of free bytes in the ring buffer. epicsRingBytesUsedBytes() Return the number of bytes currently stored in the ring buffer. epicsRingBytesSize() Return the size of the ring buffer, i.e., nbytes specified in the call to epic-sRingBytesCreate(). epicsRingBytesIsEmpty() Return (true, false) if the ring buffer is currently empty. epicsRingBytesIsFull() Return (true, false) if the ring buffer is currently empty.